-Covid 19 Coronavirus: One new case in managed isolation; Ashley Bloomfield to take test
+Covid 19 Coronavirus: One new case in managed isolation; Ashley Bloomfield tested

 After taking the Covid-19 swab Bloomfield said it wasn't painful.

-"I noticed I was having a swab and as you can see it made my eyes water."
+"I noticed I was having a swab and as you can see it made my eyes water.

-"Not painful, and way less uncomfortable than when fizzy drink goes up the back of your nose, which you might remember from when you were a child, I certainly do."
+"Not painful, and way less uncomfortable than when fizzy drink goes up the back of your nose, which you might remember from when you were a child, I certainly do.

 The latest Covid-19 case results shifted out into the field with an announcement taking place at a drive-thru testing station in Wellington.